kelseykm/vcard4/README.md

 * The only acceptable parameters of ```SourceProperty``` are [`ValueParameter`](#ValueParameter), [`PIDParameter`](#PIDParameter), [`PrefParameter`](#PrefParameter), [`AltidParameter`](#AltidParameter), [`MediatypeParameter`](#MediatypeParameter) and [`AnyParameter`](#AnyParameter)

-* If you do not wish that the property have any parameters, the first argument array will be left empty
+* If you do not wish that the property have any parameters, leave the first argument array empty

 * The value of ```SourceProperty``` should be of type [`URIType`](#URIType)